 But those aren't even all the interactions we've had.
 Didn't feel the need to saturate this blog 80+ pics of Big Cat liking my shitty jokes.
 My point is statistically speaking a few of those made barstool employees laugh.
 They had to.
 There's too many to be all pity.
 Ie....
 I'm funny and a good fucking writer.
 I have encyclopedic knowledge of useless sports and music facts that would be entirely useful as a Barstool Blogger and am full of ideas.
 I applied for a Viceroy job in 2017 and interviewed with Tex over the phone.
 Didn't get it, but we all know his judgment.
 You all must have thousands of people asking you for jobs daily.
 I am the first one to admit my flaws, but I'm confident that I'm a good writer and be an asset to BSS.
 Maybe not in with punctuation or grammar at times but I people are always telling me how good I am.
-I have "a way with words" Professor Pearson at URI probably disagrees, but what does that guy know about things that aren't the Renaissance or Game of Thrones?
+I have "a way with words".
+Professor Pearson at URI probably disagrees, but what does that guy know about things that aren't the Renaissance or Game of Thrones?

-I born to work for this company.
+I was born to work for this company.
 I've been writing on DOL since 2016.
 Started with a post inspired by my blogging icon (dozo-the-dentist.html).
-I just want an opportunity to interview. #hiredozo is just an easier hashtag.
+I just want an opportunity to interview. #hiredozo is just an easier/catcher hashtag.
 I know Barstool is an incredibly hard job to get, but at the same time it can be the easiest.
 It's all about the opportunity and timing.
 Some people run fast and have funny nicknames and get a chance.
 I'm hoping my story and content I've created over the years is enough for me.
-I have hundreds of blogs and have my greatest hits I'd love to share.
-With Barstool in home state and my recent long-term subbing assignment coming to it seemed like the perfect chance to finally go for it.
+I’ve written hundreds of blogs and have my greatest hits I'd love to share.
+With Barstool in my home state and my recent long-term subbing assignment coming to it seemed like the perfect chance to finally go for it.
 I wanted to write more but this already long enough and I'm going to #RNR with my boys tonight.
 Ideally I'll run into someone tonight.
 Look for a 6 foot tall thicccc dude with gorgeous hair and communist Lebron shirt.

 Let me leave you with this, to paraphrase the greatest college football player of all time; Tim Tebow. (and the original black-listed kneeler)